 - 2GB: Only really found in budget tablet designs.
 Fine for them, but you’ll want more in a laptop or desktop.

 - 4GB: Entry level memory that comes with even budget notebooks.
 Fine for basic Windows and Chrome OS usage.

-- 8GB: Excellent for Windows and MacOS systems and most games.
-We recommend this for most people.
+- 8GB: Excellent for Windows and MacOS systems and entry-level gaming.

 - 32GB and beyond: Enthusiasts and purpose-built workstations only.